jim-collier/x9git/project/backlog.md

 	- Same lines, same code as `status`, so the two can't drift.
 Answers outside a repository too, which is where you ask it before cloning or creating.
 	- Read-only, so no confirmation and no plan.
 No alias; `whoami` and `who` were left alone rather than spent, since every alias is permanent.

-- 🔘 Sweep the published docs for the renamed commands, at the Go release.
+- ✅ Sweep the published docs for the renamed commands, and add `identity` to them.
-	- README.md, workflows.md and the command tables elsewhere still describe the 2.1.0 surface, which is what the installed build actually accepts.
-Changing them ahead of the release would document commands nobody has yet.
-	- Also the demo gif and `demo-scenario.toml`, which still run the old spellings.
-They stay correct either way, so this rides along rather than forcing anything.
+	- Done: README.md command table (`pullcom`, `br merge`, new `identity` row) plus the prose around it, workflows.md, git_notes_and_oneliners.md.
+A short paragraph says the old spellings are permanent, and the PowerShell paragraph now names the one place the builds differ - the scripts predate both new names.
+	- Safe to do now: this all sits on `gover`, which nothing ships from until the Go build releases.
+The published README is whatever `main` holds.
+	- Historical changelog entries keep the names they shipped with; only vNEXT gets the new ones.
+	- `demo-scenario.toml` deliberately left on the old spellings.
+The aliases keep it correct, and changing text the scenario prints makes the committed gif stale, which the pipeline compares byte for byte.
+It rides along with the gif regeneration at release.

 - ✋ Per-platform release artifacts with a checksum each; `--arch` becomes real.